cksystemsteaching/selfie/README.md

 3. a self-hosting hypervisor called hypster that provides RISC-U virtual machines that can host all of selfie, that is, starc, mipster, and hypster itself,
-4. a prototypical symbolic execution engine called monster that executes RISC-U code symbolically,
+4. a symbolic execution engine called monster that executes RISC-U code symbolically and generates SMT-LIB files that are satisfiable if and only if the code may exit with non-zero exit codes,
 5. a simple SAT solver that reads CNF DIMACS files, and
 6. a tiny C* library called libcstar utilized by selfie.

 Selfie is implemented in a single (!) file and kept minimal for simplicity.
 There is also a simple in-memory linker, a RISC-U disassembler, a profiler, and a debugger with replay as well as minimal operating system support built into the emulator.
-Selfie generates ELF binaries that are compatible with the official [RISC-V](https://riscv.org) toolchain, in particular the [spike emulator](https://github.com/riscv/riscv-isa-sim) and the [pk kernel](https://github.com/riscv/riscv-pk).
+Selfie generates ELF binaries that run on [QEMU](https://www.qemu.org) and are compatible with the official [RISC-V](https://riscv.org) toolchain, in particular the [spike emulator](https://github.com/riscv/riscv-isa-sim) and the [pk kernel](https://github.com/riscv/riscv-pk).

 For further information and support please refer to [http://selfie.cs.uni-salzburg.at](http://selfie.cs.uni-salzburg.at)